Thinking of visiting South Africa with kids and wondering if it’s a good idea, what to expect, or where to go? This guide is for you!

 Today we took our kids on a safari ride in Plettenberg Bay Game Reserve and really enjoyed our time there.
 It was a very cold and rainy day and we were worried about sitting in an open jeep, but the kids handled it well and at the end of the drive we could all warm up at a giant fireplace and some warm drinks at the reception.

 We saw quite a big variety of animals in this game reserve.
-Some close enough to keep young children interested.
-Despite of that, they all fell asleep after an hour on the bumpy ride and we had to wake them up when we finally got to the lions and rhinos.
+Some animals were close enough to keep young children interested.
+Despite that, they all fell asleep after an hour on the bumpy ride and we had to wake them up when we finally got to the lions and rhinos. 🙂

 DAY 10: Map of Africa Lookout, Wilderness and Knysna Downtown